-Prior to today's trading, shares of the oil and gas company had gained 17.24% over the past month.
-This has outpaced the Oils-Energy sector's gain of 14.35% and the S&P 500's loss of 1.79% in that time.
+Prior to today's trading, shares of the oil and gas company had lost 19.63% over the past month.
+This has lagged the Oils-Energy sector's loss of 15.96% and the S&P 500's loss of 9.7% in that time.

 Petrobras will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Petrobras to post earnings of $0.78 per share.
-This would mark a year-over-year decline of 4.88%.
-Our most recent consensus estimate is calling for quarterly revenue of $24.44 billion, up 75.69% from the year-ago period.
+In that report, analysts expect Petrobras to post earnings of $1.14 per share.
+This would mark year-over-year growth of 119.23%.
+Meanwhile, our latest consensus estimate is calling for revenue of $32.75 billion, up 40.84% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Petrobras.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Petrobras should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.57% higher.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Petrobras is currently a Zacks Rank #3 (Hold).

-Investors should also note that PBR has a PEG ratio of 0.18 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Integrated - Emerging Markets industry currently had an average PEG ratio of 0.18 as of yesterday's close.
+It is also worth noting that PBR currently has a PEG ratio of 1.19.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Oil and Gas - Integrated - Emerging Markets industry currently had an average PEG ratio of 1.19 as of yesterday's close.

 The Oil and Gas - Integrated - Emerging Markets industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 104, putting it in the top 41% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 219, which puts it in the bottom 14% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report